arielhalevy123/devops-student-assignment/README.md

 ---

 ## GitHub Actions

 A GitHub Actions workflow (`.github/workflows/deploy.yml`) is configured to:
 - Deploy the CDK stack.
-- Upload files from `sample_files/` to S3.
+- Optionally upload files from `sample_files/` to S3 in a separate workflow.
-- Trigger manually using `workflow_dispatch`.
+- Can be triggered manually using `workflow_dispatch`.

 ---

 ## Lambda Function Details

-- Language: Python 3.9
+- Language: Python 3.11
 - Functionality:
-  - Lists objects in the S3 bucket.
+  - Lists objects in the S3 bucket
-  - Publishes an SNS message with the list of files.
+  - Publishes an SNS message with the list of files
 - IAM permissions:
   - S3 read access
   - SNS publish access